xiangyuan/blog/2012/6/11/rstblog.rst

 This Blog
 ---------

-Besides the blog-related technical details, this blog will from now on focus on technical content, usually written in English about Python/Django related things.
+Besides the blog-related technical details, this blog will from now on focus mostly on technical content, usually written in English, mostly about Python / Django / Linux / Programming related things.

 The blog repository is `published on Github
 <https://github.com/gwrtheyrn/blog>`__.
 Content is under a CC by-sa 3.0 license.